-After 5-6 days of eating high-fat and low-carb, it's time to reload.
+After 5-6 days of eating high-fat and low-carb, it’s time to reload.
 Now, this is where many keto advocates disagree on.
-Some state you should eat as much as 700g/day, while others claim that up to 150g/day is enough to replenish your glycogen.
+Some state that you should eat as much as 700g/day, while others claim that up to 150g/day is enough to replenish your glycogen.

 We suggest keeping your intake moderate because your goal is not to go to extremes; it is to get enough carbs to slightly reduce ketone production and restore glycogen levels.
-Studies show that 130-150g of carbs a day is all your body needs is to supply enough glucose to keep you out of ketosis .
+Studies show that 130-150g of carbs a day is all your body needs to supply enough glucose to keep you out of ketosis .

 As a rule of thumb, it’s best to go for whole grains, starchy vegetables, and other wholesome food.
 However, don’t go for fruit that’s high in fructose.
 Fructose does not raise insulin and blood glucose levels.

 To start a cyclical ketogenic diet, simply make a standard keto meal plan and add 2 days of carb reloading to it.
 During your carb-loading days, eat up to 150g carbs a day from whole grains, legumes, and starchy vegetables.

 In order to measure your macros during each stage, use diet apps like MyFitnessPal.
 These will help you keep track of your food intake, which is important both for ketosis and for not going overboard with the carbs during your carb-up phase.

 If you feel like the standard keto diet can't help you power through your workouts, then definitely go for a more cyclical approach.
 You may also benefit from this diet if you really enjoy carbs and can't imagine life without them.
 The CKD makes sticking to keto easier and simpler.